-If your child's myopia is progressing at a rapid rate, contact Switalski Eye Care in Plano today.
+If your child's myopia is progressing at a rapid rate, contact Switalski Eye Care in East Plano today.
 We can help slow down or halt myopia progression so your child can enjoy a higher quality of life.

 What Is The Connection Between Screen Time and Myopia?